Skip to main content

 2. Authorisation Server

-The request is redirected to Pleo’s Authorisation Server, where the user grants permission for your application to access their Pleo data.
+The request is redirected to Pleo’s Authorisation Server, where the user grants permission for your integration to access their Pleo data.

 3. Client

 Once the user authorises, Pleo redirects them back to your application with a code.
-Your application exchanges this code for an access token.
+Your integration exchanges this code for an access token.

 4. Resource Server + Client

-After the exchange, your application can call Pleo APIs by including the access token in API requests.
-Your application can then display the data to users or process it for downstream workflows, such as exports, synchronisation, or reporting.
+After the exchange, your integration can call Pleo APIs by including the access token in API requests.
+Your integration can then display the data to users or process it for downstream workflows, such as exports, synchronisation, or reporting.

 What you need at the implementation level